homearanya/active-escapes/src/pages/tours/turtle-tracks.md

 featuredImage: ../../img/generic/PP-turtletrail.jpg

 longDescription:
   - If you wish to combine the best of the Kosi lakes and Maputaland's finest beaches, then consider the Kosi to Mabibi 'Turtle Tracks' Trails.
-All options start out at Kosi Beach camp, and thereafter, hikers can chose from a combination of accommodation options to best suite their pockets and distance aspirations.
+All options start out at Kosi Beach Camp, and thereafter, hikers can chose from a combination of accommodation options to best suite their pockets and distance aspirations.
   - At the high-end, we have connected the exclusive lodgings of Kosi Forest Lodge and Thonga to one another.
 Guests hike from lodge-to-lodge with a community guide, and enjoy experiences such as ocean safaris, snorkelling and kayaking.
   - For those wanting to walk this route on a tighter budget, one can change down on accom and remove the Thonga night to finish off with two nights spent at Gugs camp.
 fromPricing: R9700